Jalpaiguri Government Engineering College: Divide & Conquer(Coders club)

+Wavezz (Dance Club Of JGEC)

+Wavezz – The Dance Club is the official dance club of Jalpaiguri Government Engineering College, dedicated to celebrating rhythm, creativity, and stage excellence through dynamic performances, professional workshops, and vibrant cultural showcases throughout the academic year.

+Calliphony (Music Club)

+Calliphony – The Music Club is the official music club of Jalpaiguri Government Engineering College, nurturing melody, harmony, and artistic passion through live performances, jam sessions, workshops, and cultural showcases across diverse musical genres.

 JYOTI

 "JYOTI -A Ray Of Hope" is a free night school for under-privileged students, run by the students of JGEC.
 It was started in the year 2010.
 Students from classes 3 to 10, come to Jyoti for gaining knowledge and to get a proper pathway for their studies.
 Jyoti has also started the preparation for Navodaya Scholarship exam for students of class 5 to 10.
 Activities: Regular Surveys, Health camps, performances by students in cultural events.

+Pandulipi (Magazine Club of JGEC)

+Magazine Club of Jalpaiguri Government Engineering College is one of the biggest writing platform in the North Bengal founded in 1969.
+Pandulipi is the annual magazine of JGEC.
+Magazine Club of Jalpaiguri Govt.
+Engineering College invites everyone to be a part of it.
+This has become a platform for all young writer's to think and pen down their thoughts.
+We invite all Institutions to be a Part of it.

-Entrepreneurship Development Cell
+Entrepreneurship Development Cell of JGEC

 The motive of Entrepreneurship Development Cell, JGEC is to promote entrepreneurship, start ups and provide a platform for students in and beyond the campus to portray their capabilities in the techno-business industries.

 Events: TEDX JGEC, E-Summit, B-plan.